Jul 06-Jul 10, 2015

 Instructor(s): B. Maxwell

-Course DescriptionThis four day course includes 3 days in the field making measurements on exotic invasive plants at a range of sites from the Gallatin Valley to the Gallatin National Forest and 1 day analyzing the data and using simulation models to explore plant invasiveness.
+Course DescriptionThis five day course includes 3 days in the field making measurements on exotic invasive plants at a range of sites from the Gallatin Valley to the Gallatin National Forest and 2 days analyzing the data and using simulation models to explore plant invasiveness.
 The focus of this course is to directly involve students with testing methodology for monitoring the invasive potential of several exotic species in otherwise pristine mountain environments.

 The questions that we will examine are: